-While some of us are finding it difficult to stay motivated during the lockdown, one young St John Ambulance (SJA) cadet has kickstarted an #AntiViralChallenge to help young people stay positive during the pandemic.
+While some of us can find it difficult to stay motivated during the lockdown, one young St John Ambulance (SJA) cadet has kickstarted an #AntiViralChallenge to help young people stay positive during the pandemic.

 Phoebe, 16, who’s been a cadet with St John Ambulance for over six years, drew up the plans to boost morale on young people’s social media feeds with other members of the SJA London and South Regional Youth Forum – which represents the views of Cadets, Badgers and young people across the region.